golemcloud/golem-ai/stt/google/README.md

 # Google STT Component

 ## Graceful Degradation
-- All features supported - no degradation needed
+- Streaming is not supported in WASI; `transcribe-stream` returns `unsupported-operation`

 Implements the `golem:stt` WIT interface for Google Cloud Speech-to-Text using a WASI 0.23 component.

 Features
 - Batch transcription with timestamps and alternatives
-- Emulated streaming via HTTP gateway (see below)
 - Optional language and model selection
 - Graceful degradation when fields are unavailable